dotnet/csharplang/proposals/extensions.md

 Other tools and compilers will likely be able to consume the property/indexer as a static parameterized property of type `E`, possibly with some limitations.
 For example, VB compiler is able to, but all arguments for properties are passed by value regardless of ref-ness of parameters.
 Therefore, struct mutations are not preserved.
 The accessors cannot be used explicitly in VB.
+Previous version of C# compiler can consume property accessors as static methods, cannot access the property.
+For indexers, however, only accessors with `ref` parameter can be consumed
+(indexer itself cannot be accessed).

 An event example:
 ``` C#